drinkcoffee/drinkcoffee.github.io/projects/meetup.md

 Yes.
 By presenting you are asserting that you own or you represent an organisation that owns the rights to the material that you present.
 If you are uncertain about who owns the intellectual property surrounding your talk, please talk to your team within your organisation to ensure people in your team are happy for you to give a public talk.

+## Referencing and fair use of copyrighted material

+Talks will often include graphics or information of copyrighted material.
+Speakers must ensure the comply with [Fair Use Provisions](https://www.alrc.gov.au/publication/copyright-and-the-digital-economy-alrc-report-122/4-the-case-for-fair-use/what-is-fair-use-2/).
+Speakers should include a link to the original material on their slides.

+Talks will often leverage earlier work.
+Please include references so that attendees can do further research.